cdransf/cd-11ty/src/posts/2022/fixing-safari-icloud-syncing.md

 ---
+date: '2022-05-28'
 title: 'Fixing Safari iCloud syncing'
-date: '2022-05-28'
+description: "I've been having an intermittent issue with Safari failing to sync any data via iCloud that you would normally expect — history, tabs, bookmarks and the landing page were all behaving independently despite iCloud syncing being enabled."
 draft: false
 tags: [Apple, iOS, macOS]
 ---